-These are costs for (research) activities carried out by individuals or organisations other than the consortium partners (contractors); consortium partners must not be subcontractors at the same time.
-Basically costs for services rendered by third parties (based on work contracts among other things) must not exceed 50% of the total costs within the framework of projects.
+These are costs for (research) activities carried out by individual researchers or organisations other than the consortium partners (contractors); consortium partners must not be subcontractors at the same time.
+Basically costs for services rendered by third parties (based on work contracts among other things) must not exceed 50 % of the total eligible costs within the framework of projects.
 Subcontracts with costs exceeding EUR 2,000.00 must be described in detail in the application form.
-In principle, the maximum rates for personnel costs also apply to subcontracts (see section 8.1).

-5.4.3 Funding amounts
+5.4.3 Amounts of the subsidy

-Eligible costs are covered up to 100%.
+Eligible costs are covered up to 100 %.